Reflecting On a Year Of Coding and Blogging

 I've covered coding and writing in a pretty broad sense, but there has to be some underlying skills and principles I learned doing all of this.
 Something perhaps rather distant to these two.

 The first one is the starting mindset.
 I've long considered myself one of those people that will not upload a website if their logo isn't perfect or their website design isn't "clean" enough.
 Or maybe their idea is just not yet fully worked out.
 The "do it before it's finished" is the single greatest mindset I adopted during my experiments in blogging and coding.
 That's why you saw to see so many changes to what I write about and how my website looks like.
-Heck, even the content of my newsletter has been changing except for the past 17 issues - on which I'm quite proud (you can subscribe here, by the way).
+Heck, even the content of my newsletter has been changing all the time.
 Not to mention its name.
 Picasso allegedly said that we shouldn't be scared of perfection, because we'll never reach it.
 Exactly, but the quality of work significantly increases with its quantity.
 Starting a blog becomes easy when we become OK with bad code and bad articles - the first 100 of them will be crap either way.

 The second one is also connected to thinking a bit differently.
 It's about shifting to the mindset that there are people out there who will read what I write.
 Although anyone can start writing or producing any sort of content these days, each of us has their perspective.
 This is how the content of each one becomes valuable and worthy of publishing.
 Together with the starting mindset, this is the reason I found the courage and will to produce content, in the form of code and words.